spyder3339/HardBreak/introduction/how-to-start.md

 # How to start

-In this chapter we want to describe on how to get started with hardware hacking and the tools you may need.
+In this chapter we want to describe how to get started with hardware hacking and the tools you may need.
 Hardware hacking is all about investigating, breaking down, and understanding the underlying components of everyday devices—unlocking their secrets and sometimes even repurposing them for new tasks.

 ## Choosing Your First Target Device